Music Biennale Zagreb: 1980s to present

 In 1981, rock music was introduced to the Biennale, with a closing-night concert that featured Classix Nouveaux and Gang of Four, together with some of the most prominent Yugoslav new wave bands Električni Orgazam, Laboratorija Zvuka, Haustor, and Šarlo Akrobata.

 A concert by the Slovenian avant-garde music band Laibach at the 1983 Biennale caused a huge scandal.
 As a part of their music act, they reproduced speeches by the late Yugoslav president Tito while simultaneously displaying a pornographic film.
 The show was eventually interrupted by the police, and the Biennale once again came on the verge of being abolished.
 The festival's already exhausted art director Igor Kuljerić had a nervous breakdown and absconded to the island of Silba.

 The 21st Biennale in 2001 lasted ten days, which was its longest duration to date.

 The Biennale's 25th edition was held from 17 to 26 April 2009 at multiple venues, including Vatroslav Lisinski Concert Hall, Croatian National Theatre, Gavella Drama Theatre, and Mimara Museum.
 Its theme was "Art & Politics".

+In 2025, the Biennale featured a number of debuts, including that of the Hong Kong New Music Ensemble and the Spanish Vertixe Sonora Ensemble.
+Under the direction of the composer-performer Angus Lee, the joint ensemble presented premieres of works by the conductor in addition to those by Sonja Mutić, Camilo Mendez and Pilar Miralles.